Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 This test executes validation tests such as `Test-AzResourceGroupDeployment` using both the module's template, as well as each specified parameter file.
 The intention of this test is to fail fast, before we even get to the later deployment test.

-However, even for such a simulated deployment we have to account for certain [prerequisites](#prerequisites) and also consider the [token replacement](#tokens-replacement) logic we leverage on this platform.
+However, even for such a simulated deployment we have to account for certain [prerequisites](#prerequisites) and also consider the [tokens replacement](#tokens-replacement) logic we leverage on this platform.

 ### Test deploy

+The deployment phase uses a combination of both the module's template file as well as each specified parameter file to run a parallel deployment towards a given Azure environment.

 ### Removal

 ### Publish

 ## Shared concepts